-- 1 Refers to compulsory superannuation only; non-compulsory superannuation salary sacrifices are included in Salary & Fees. - 2 The amount set out under 'Non-monetary' may include administration fees associated with membership of the GPT Superannuation Plan, Death & Total/Permanent Disability Insurance Premiums (A. McDonald & E. Nosworthy) or Parking (M. Latham). - 3 K. Moss was appointed Chairman effective 25 May 2009. - 4 B. Crotty was appointed to the Board on 22 December 2009. - 5 R. Ferguson was appointed to the Board in the role of Deputy Chairman on 25 May 2009. - 6 L.S.
-Guan was appointed to the Board on 21 April 2009. - 7 P. Joseph retired from the role of Chairman of the Board on 25 May 2009. - 8 M. Latham retired as a Director on 25 May 2009. - 9 E. Nosworthy resigned as a Director on 21 August 2008.
+Refers to compulsory superannuation only; non-compulsory superannuation salary sacrifices are included in Salary & Fees.

+The amount set out under 'Non-monetary' may include administration fees associated with membership of the GPT Superannuation Plan, Death & Total/Permanent Disability Insurance Premiums (A. McDonald & E. Nosworthy) or Parking (M. Latham).

+K. Moss was appointed Chairman effective 25 May 2009.

+B. Crotty was appointed to the Board on 22 December 2009.

+R. Ferguson was appointed to the Board on 22 December 2009.

+L.S.
+Guan was appointed to the Board on 21 April 2009.

+P. Joseph retired from the role of Chairman of the Board on 25 May 2009.

+M. Latham retired as a Director on 25 May 2009.

+E. Nosworthy resigned as a Director on 21 August 2008.